 I have been in and around this industry for more than 30 years.
 Having been a backup admin at the very beginning of my career, a data protection consulting toward the middle of my career, and on the manufacturer’s side currently in my career, has given me a good sense of the challenges IT still faces today.
-I talk with many prospects and customers, read a variety of research and reports, and spend quite a bit of time with our own Enterprise Pre-sales Systems Engineers here at Veeam Software, who see many more customers than I do, and this along with my experience is the basis for this blog.

 First, let’s talk about the title of this blog, or at least some of the choice words I have used.
 “Business-Centric”, that one always seems to get people talking.
 What does business-centric actually mean?
 Don’t we already focus on the business?
 Potentially, yes, but as I talk with more and more IT leaders, it is a concept or philosophy that hasn’t trickled down to all parts of an organization.
 When you create a business-centric approach, you are focusing on what is important to the business itself, not just what is important to IT success.